db-developer/windows-service-for-verdaccio/README.md

     * CALL SET Path=%SYS32PATH%;%CD%\\node-v%NodeVersion%-win-x64;%CD%\\node_modules\\.bin
 6. npm init

+<b>Note:</b>
+Services on windows are usually run, using the builtin <code>System</code> Account.
+This is why running files as service, from directories that do not reside within <code>%ProgramFiles(x86)%</code> or <code>ProgramFiles</code> is a threat to your local systems security and is not recommended.

 ### installing the package ###

 Assuming you ran cmd or powershell as administrator and you are located in the newly created directory, type:<br />